We chatted to the lovely Anna Tizard who is the co-founder of TIBA & MARL – who make THE COOLEST Baby Change Bags around!

 Did you attend any antenatal classes and what were your thoughts on them?

 I did NCT, and made a great friend – so I was pleased with that, but Idid find the information a little basic.
-Would have loved to have had something like Doctor and Daughter Antenatal classes when I had my first baby.
+Would have loved to have had something like Your Classes when I had my first baby.

 What one piece of advice would you pass on to a pregnant friend?